2021–22 Scottish Premiership: Live matches (UK and Ireland)

-Sky Sports has exclusive rights to the Scottish Premiership and will show up to 48 matches, and the Premiership play-off final.
-BBC Scotland will broadcast the Premiership quarter-final and semi-final play-off ties.
+Sky Sports had exclusive rights to the Scottish Premiership, showing up to 48 matches and the Premiership play-off final.
+BBC Scotland broadcast the Premiership quarter-final and semi-final play-off ties.

-Due to the impact of the COVID-19 pandemic, clubs will continue to stream matches (not broadcast on Sky) to fans on a pay-per-view or "virtual season ticket" basis, whilst capacities in stadia are limited due to social distancing restrictions.
+Due to the impact of the COVID-19 pandemic, clubs continued to stream matches (not broadcast on Sky) to fans on a pay-per-view or "virtual season ticket" basis, whilst capacities in stadia were limited due to social distancing restrictions.

 Highlights

-Highlights are broadcast on BBC Scotland's flagship Sportscene programme on both Saturdays and Sundays.
-Sky Sports also show highlights.
+Highlights were broadcast on BBC Scotland's flagship Sportscene programme on both Saturdays and Sundays.
+Sky Sports also showed highlights.

-Gaelic-language channel BBC Alba has rights to broadcast repeats in full of 38 Saturday 3 pm matches "as live" at 5.30 pm.
+Gaelic-language channel BBC Alba had rights to broadcast repeats in full of 38 Saturday 15:00 matches "as live" at 17:30.

-The SPFL also uploads the goals from every Premiership match onto its YouTube channel.
+The SPFL also uploaded the goals from every Premiership match onto its YouTube channel.